 This database, combined with water quality from sampling events, provides the Owner, Design Engineer and Trojan a high level of confidence that the UV system design will consistently meet the discharge requirements set out for the application in a cost-effective manner.

-UV Equipment Design and Key Consideration for Operation in Low UVT Water
+UV Equipment Design & Key Consideration For Operation in Low UVT Water

 UV disinfection technology has been used successfully in low UVT applications through proper UV reactor design and validation.
 The TrojanUV4000Plus™ reactor has been tested, installed and is operating in a number of low UVT applications.
 The TrojanUV4000Plus™ has several design features that enable cost-effective disinfection for challenging waters.

 UV Energy Source: Effluent flows by gravity through a fully submerged, tubular reactor, where it is exposed to high concentrations of UV light generated by medium pressure (MP) high intensity lamps.
 The innovative, contoured reactor walls ensure stringent control of the water layer around the lamps for consistent disinfection regardless of flow rate or water level.
 UV modules house the lamps, quartz sleeves and cleaning system and pivot into the reactor opening at upstream and downstream ends.
 Lamps are placed in a staggered array, spaced evenly apart and optimized to balance the tradeoffs between head loss generated and mixing induced.
-After extensive CFD modeling and field testing, vortex mixers (shown in Figure 2) were successfully incorporated in the module design to optimize performance at lower UVTs.
-The vortex mixers are mounted on the quartz sleeves, and increase flow turbulence and mixing around the lamps (Figures 3 and 4).
+After extensive CFD modeling and field testing, vortex mixers were successfully incorporated in the module design to optimize performance at lower UVTs.
+The vortex mixers are mounted on the quartz sleeves, and increase flow turbulence and mixing around the lamps.

 Maintenance: Another design challenge equally critical to ensure proper performance and long-term operation is to consider the quartz sleeve fouling rates and extent as well as the solution for fouling removal.
 If not fully addressed, there is a performance risk (UV light is unable to reach the water) and a maintenance risk (Operators will spend excessive time cleaning the UV system).
 Due to low UVT, higher solids and in some cases, the type of coagulants used, the rate and degree of fouling on the quartz sleeves can be accelerated in low UVT applications.
 Fouling must be removed from the quartz sleeves to maximize the UV light transfer to the water.
 Options for fouling removal include manual cleaning, semi-automatic or automatic cleaning mechanisms.
 Regardless of type, it is critical that both mechanical (wipe-action) and chemical (dissolve-action) are provided to fully remove organic and inorganic fouling.
 Selected commercially-available UV systems today offer automatic systems that provide both mechanical and chemical cleaning methods to completely remove fouling, optimize UV light delivery and reduce operator maintenance.